sultanofcardio/hoverdb/README.md

 I don't think this feature offers any real benefits just yet, but you may decide that you want to take advantage of it anyway.

-Create a class that extends Entity, and implement the required methods (constructor, load, loadAll, save, update, delete, toString).
+Create a class extending Entity, and implement the required methods (constructor, load, loadAll, save, update, delete, toString).

 Because you have to implement these yourself, the value of it becomes diminished.
 This functionality will be coming in